doudar/SmartSpin2k/README.md

 Hardware (3d Printed) and Software Project that uses an ESP32 and stepper motor to control spin bikes that have a resistance knob.
 The initial target was to use it with Zwift: stationary bike up hills and feel the burn.

-# NEW! - Small quantity of kits availiable!
-If you would like a kit with a PCB, send a request to SmartSpin2K@gmail.com .
-Depending on how "ready to use" you'd like it, cost is going to start at $75 + shipping for all the printed parts + electronics, with a "almost ready to use unit" (soldered and the more difficult parts assembeled) at $150.
-Note that if you go this route, this is still an open source hardware project and responsibility lies with **you** as to the proper construction and use.
-I'll be putting these togather on an as ordered basis, so expect 3-5 days prior to shipping.

 ## Background
 I travel for a living and some hotels I stay at have spin bikes.
 I started carrying my own power meter pedals for the spin bikes so I could ride Zwift, but the experience just isn't the same without automatic resistance on the hills.
 Then one day I was looking down at that simple to turn knob and I had a thought - With the power meter pedals attached, almost everything is already in place on this $300 spin bike to turn it into the equivalent of a $3,000 computer controlled smart bike!
 And so here we are....